-The Audit Risk Management and Compliance Committee requires that the external auditor attends the Annual General Meeting to answer questions about the conduct of the audit, the independence of the auditor and the content of the audit report.
+The Audit, Risk Management and Compliance Committee requires that the external auditor attends the Annual General Meeting to answer questions from shareholders regarding the conduct of the audit, the independence of the auditor and the content of the audit report.
+The auditor's engagement partner, Mr. Shannon Maher of PricewaterhouseCoopers, was present at the company's 2018 Annual General Meeting held in November 2018.

-The names and qualifications of Audit Risk Management and Compliance Committee members and their attendance at meetings are detailed in the Company's 2016 Annual Report.
+The names and qualifications of Audit, Risk Management and Compliance Committee members and their attendance at meetings are detailed in the Company's 2019 Annual Report.

-The Committee is required to undertake a process of self assessment annually, to assess the effectiveness of the Committee.
-Such a review was undertaken during the year ended 30 June 2016.
+The Committee is required to undertake a process of self-assessment annually, to assess the effectiveness of the Committee.
+Such a review was undertaken during the year ended 30 June 2019.

-Prior to the financial statements for a financial year or half year being presented to the Board for approval, the Managing Director and Chief Financial Officer are asked to provide the Board with a declaration that, in their opinion, the financial records of the McPherson's Limited group have been properly maintained in accordance with the Corporations Act, that the financial statements comply with the appropriate accounting standards and give a true and fair view of the entity, and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Prior to the financial statements for a financial year or half year being presented to the Board for approval, the Managing Director and Chief Financial Officer are asked to provide the Board with a declaration that, in their opinion:

+- The financial records of the McPherson's Limited group have been properly maintained in accordance with the Corporations Act; - The financial statements comply with the appropriate accounting standards and give a true and fair view of the entity; and - The opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.